Skip to main content

 Transcript of Hearing

 All FINRA disciplinary hearings are transcribed by a court reporter.
-Unless otherwise ordered by the Hearing Officer, pre-hearing conferences are also transcribed by a court reporter.
 The parties may purchase a transcript of any recorded hearing or pre-hearing conference from the court reporter.
 In addition, a witness may purchase a transcript of his or her own testimony from the court reporter.
 See Rule 9265.

 A party or witness may seek to correct his or her recorded testimony prior to the filing of post-hearing submissions or within such shorter time as set by the Hearing Officer.
-Proposed corrections of the transcript must be submitted to the Hearing Officer by affidavit.
+Proposed corrections of the transcript must be submitted by affidavit through the OHO Docket Portal.
 The affidavit should inform the Hearing Officer whether or not other parties to the proceeding agree with the proposed corrections.
 After notice to all parties, the Hearing Officer may order corrections to the transcript.
 See Rule 9265(c).

 Failure to Appear at Hearing